sebajax/vue-fe-nuxt-archetype/README.md

 - `Pages`:
   - Always use `kebab-case` to the page names.
   - `[id].vue` elements must always be nested on another folder.
+- `Plugins`:
+  - If a plugin only works at Client Side, you have to use the `.client` as postfix.
 - `Stores`:
   - The name has to start with `use`.